JoeyStanley/jekyll-for-designers/index.md

 ## What am I up to right now?

-As of April 19, 2023, I am…
+As of May 1, 2023, I am…

 <!--Teaching-->

-👨🏻‍🏫 Finishing up my semester of teaching Sociolinguistics Field Methods (with Lisa Johnson) and English Phonetics & Phonology.

-👨🏻‍🏫 Preparing to teach African American English in May--June.
+👨🏻‍🏫 Getting read to teach African American English in May--June.

 <!--Research-->